Latest Winning Numbers:

 Can I buy Mega Millions tickets if I live in another country?

-Visitors to the United States are always welcome to purchase tickets for our game from an American lottery retailer while they are visiting this country; you do not need to be a resident or citizen to win.
-However, Mega Millions® tickets are not sold outside the United States.
-Mega Millions is not affiliated with and does not endorse any company claiming to sell our tickets around the world, online or otherwise.
+Visitors to the United States are always welcome to purchase tickets for our game from an American lottery retailer while they are visiting this country.
+You do not need to be a resident or citizen to win.
+However, Mega Millions® tickets are NOT sold outside the United States.
+Mega Millions is NOT affiliated with and does NOT endorse any company claiming to sell our tickets around the world, online or otherwise.
 If you choose to do business with one of these companies, you do so at your own risk -- it would be up to the lottery that actually sold the ticket here to decide whether that ticket is valid.
-We add that Mega Millions rules prohibit the purchase of tickets by agents representing players in other jurisdictions.
+We also stress that Mega Millions rules prohibit the purchase of tickets by agents representing players in other jurisdictions.

 Can I buy Mega Millions tickets online?